cyphernet-labs/rust-cyphernet/cyphergraphy/README.md

   - Blake3

-The library is a part of [rust cyphernet suite](https://github.com/Cyphernet-WG/rust-cyphernet) and used by it for generic implementation of noise protocol framework abstracted from the underlying curve.
+The library is a part of [rust cyphernet suite](https://github.com/Cyphernet-WG/rust-cyphernet) and used by other libraries of the suite for handling internet addresses.

 ## Manifest